votoznotna/next-video-player/README.md

 - **Annotation CRUD Operations**: Create, read, update, and delete annotations with full backend support
 - **Confirmation Dialogs**: Safe deletion with user confirmation prompts
 - **Single Page Application**: Streamlined interface with no navigation clutter
+- **Clean Control Interface**: Volume and settings controls hidden by default for minimal UI
+- **Optional Props Configuration**: `showVolumeControls` and `showSettingsControls` props for advanced control access

 **Available but Not Implemented:**